RAMP-project/ramp-website/development.markdown

 permalink: /development/
 ---

-The RAMP project is currently undergoing extensive further development, jointly led by TU Delft, the Reiner Lemoine Institut, the VITO Research, the University of Liège and Sympheny.
+The RAMP project is currently undergoing extensive further development, jointly led by TU Delft, the Reiner Lemoine Institut, VITO, the University of Liège and Sympheny.

 We have recently released a **'next-gen' version** of the tool: more user-friendly, installable via pip, more easy to customise for different [applications](/applications)!
 We aim to keep improving and expanding the tool, leveraging the diverse expertise of our multi-institution team.